 Coanda Awarded Contract from Canadian Space Agency for Wildfire Prediction Using Satellite Data and Machine Learning

-Coanda Research is pleased to announce that it was selected by the Canadian Space Agency (CSA) for a project to use artificial intelligence (AI) and machine learning (ML) to analyze large amounts of space data to create an improved wildfire prediction tool.
+Coanda has been selected by the Canadian Space Agency (CSA) for a project to use artificial intelligence (AI) and machine learning (ML) to analyze large amounts of space data to create an improved wildfire prediction tool.
 The project is funded by the CSA through the Innovative Solutions Canada initiative.

 Current wildfire prediction tools, such as the Canadian Wildland Fire Information System (CWFIS, along with a variety of other fire “indices”) primarily use climate and meteorological data and soil moisture measurements from earth-based weather stations.
 This data can be relatively sparse and costly to collect; weather stations are widely spaced, meaning that data must be interpolated between locations, and deploying resources to collect on-site measurements can be costly.